theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 Then it should be as simple as opening the app in the Homebrew Menu on your Wii!

 ### Get up and running for GameCube

+> [!NOTE]
+> There is currently a bug on the Gamecube version causing projects to not show up on the Main Menu.
+The Gamecube release has been temporarily removed from the Releases tab until the issue is fixed.
+For now, you need to compile from source to use the Gamecube version.

 Download the `scratch-gamecube.zip` file in the Releases tab or [nightly build](https://nightly.link/NateXS/Scratch-3DS/workflows/nightly-gamecube/main/Scratch%20GameCube%20Nightly.zip).